sematext/docs/docs/alerts/creating-heartbeat-alerts.md

 You can see a preview of the heartbeat bars split and grouped by the selected tags.

-There are six bars because we have three `os.host` tag values and two `container.image.name` tag values.
-There are six combinations because two containers are running on each one of the three available hosts.
+There are four bars because we have two `os.host` tag values and two `container.image.name` tag values.
+There are four combinations because two containers are running on each one of the two available hosts.

 This example Heartbeat Alert rule shows `os.host`+`container.image.name` combinations.
 You will get notified if some container with a particular image name moves to another host or disappears from a container host altogether.